thuchoang90/thuchoang90.github.io/_posts/2020-07-23-Fresh-Ubuntu-setup.md

 ### II. e) Idea IntelliJ

+Scala is a programming language, and Chisel is a library.

+SBT is the tool to compile the Scala sources.

+In Chisel desiging flow, SBT is used to generate from the Scala sources to Java executives.
+Then, Java executives create FIRRTL.
+Finally, generator (also a Java executive) generates Verilog code from FIRRTL codes.

+In short: Scala -> Java -> FIRRTL -> Verilog (1st arrow is done by SBT, 2nd & 3rd arrows are done by Java)

 **Idea IntelliJ** is a tool for compiling scala codes.
 It much more like a GUI for the SBT tool.
 After download the **Idea IntelliJ** from [jetbrains.com](https://www.jetbrains.com/idea/), extract it and run it by ```./idea.sh```